surifirstpin/AcuBI_Technical_Documents/View_Reports_TD.md

 <center><h1>View Reports</h1></center>

 Reports in  <b> AcuBi</b>  extract the data effectively and collaborate efficiently, instead of accessing the data in a regular traditional manner.
-Just in matters of seconds, you can confess a story in what way your organisation is making a difference to the world.
+Just in matters of seconds you can confess a story on how your organisation is making a difference to the world.
 Both reports and dashboards can be organised via Work Spaces and later edited as per requirement.

 ## View Report